 Keeping these suggested limits in mind, a good rule of thumb would be – let your uninsured motorist coverage match your liability coverage.
 Obtain at least as much protection for yourself and your family as you purchase for the protection of others.

+So when you are looking for Cheap Car Insurance, just make sure that uninsured motorist coverage is included.
 For those of you who are homeowners, you might also ask your broker about umbrella policies, which, in addition to providing all sorts of excess liability protection, often offer excess uninsured motorist protection for you as well.